 Information and Communications

 Real Food for Real Kids is committed to meeting the communication needs of people with disabilities.
 We will consult with people with disabilities to determine their information and communication needs.
-Real Food for Real Kids will take the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A by January 1, 2014.
+Real Food for Real Kids has taken the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A:

 - Our website currently conforms to WCAG 2.0, Level A standards

-Real Food for Real Kids will take the following steps to make ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015.
+Real Food for Real Kids has taken the following steps to ensure existing feedback processes are accessible to people with disabilities:

 Real Food for Real Kids will take the following steps to make sure all publicly available information is made accessible upon request by January 1, 2016.